Updated for 2020!

 Van Vleck Gardens, Montclair

-On March 2 (1pm-3pm), families will learn how to identify a sugar maple tree as well as how to turn sap into syrup at Van Vleck Gardens.
-Advanced purchase of tickets is recommended which costs $7 per person.
+On February 22 (1pm-4pm), families will learn how to identify a sugar maple tree as well as how to turn sap into syrup at Van Vleck Gardens.
+Event includes tour, demonstration and tastings.
+Advanced purchase of tickets is recommended which costs $25/family members and $40/family nonmembers or $10/member and $15/nonmember.

 Schiff Nature Center, Mendham

-On March 3 (1pm-4pm), head over to the Schiff Nature Center for their Maple Sugaring Open House.
+On March 1 (1pm-4pm), head over to the Schiff Nature Center for their Maple Sugaring Open House.
 Guests will enjoy a hands-on learning adventure as they learn how maple sugar is made from finding and tapping a tree to collecting the sap to watching the sap evaporate.
 Guests will also get to sample the final product.
-This event is FREE for members and $3 for nonmembers or $10/family of 4.
+This event is FREE for members and $4 for nonmembers or $15/family of 4.
 Registration is required.

 Lusscroft Farm, Wantage